sofianunezda/Quantum-Sensing/README.md

 The project was developed during my summer research internship at the Nanomaterials and Nanotechnology Research Center (CINN), where I am studying the fundamentals of quantum sensing, microwave instrumentation and ODMR (Optically Detected Magnetic Resonance).

-Besides theoretical material, the repository includes an interactiva Python program tha simulates ODMR spectra under different experimental conditions and reconstructs the external magnetic field from the resonance frequencies.
+Besides theoretical material, the repository includes an interactive Python program that simulates ODMR spectra under different experimental conditions and reconstructs the external magnetic field from the resonance frequencies.

 ---